xiaolaba/Win10_install_Ubuntu/README.md

 ### Ubuntu 20.04.1 LTS, ready for the job
-#### caution, do not edit any of those file with Win 10 tools or folder manipulation!!
+#### caution, do not edit any of those files with Win10 tools or folder manipulation!!
 where to see those files of linux working environment, usually,
 ```
 %userprofile%\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc